Suttungr/webTesting/README.md

 There is a file present called *requirements.txt* that we will use to download the necessary requirements.
 Simply type *pip install -r requirements.txt* to download all the necessary requirements.
 Make sure the environment is active.

+## Run The Script

+Once the venv (virtual environment) is active, type *python main.py* to run the script.

+## Known Issues

+There is an issue with parsing "tel:" and "mailto:" links as they do not return an HTTP request.